adrinamin/mcsd_playground/README.md

-# MCSD Certificate playground
+# playground repository

-This repository is a coding playground for preparing the MCSD (Microsoft Certified Solution Developer) exam (Exam ref 70-483).
-The repository only contains mini code examples.
+This repository is a coding playground for everything I'm currently testing or just playing around.

-After passing the exam, I will delete this repository ;-).